tshalif/omnipay-webpay/README.md

 # Omnipay: Webpay

-**Webpay payment processing driver for the Omnipay PHP payment processing library**
+**webpay.jp payment processing driver for the Omnipay PHP payment processing library**

 Important note: at the moment, only the '$gateway->authorize()' is implemented..